 UMI Dissertation Publishing, ProQuest, LLC

 The information in this report is based on interviews with ProQuest LLC staff and users of the databases, as well as the ProQuest LLC website.
-In particular, we would like to thank Austin McLean, Director of Scholarly Communication and Dissertation Publishing for ProQuest.
+In particular, CRL is indebted to Austin McLean, Director of Scholarly Communication and Dissertation Publishing for ProQuest.
 In addition, secondary sources such as books and magazine or journal articles were consulted.
 Any information that is not cited was found on the websites of ProQuest LLC.

 Mission and History